EventStore/documentation/docs/tutorials/HTTP_Connector.md

 * `"Url": "https://www.postb.in/1736471171412-2404703341890"` provides the HTTP URL endpoint to which the EventStoreDB will send the data.

-* `"Subscription:Filter:Expression": "order-.*?"`: The “Filter” entry filters the results for streams starting with "order-".
+* `"Subscription:Filter:Expression": "order-.*?"` filters the results for streams starting with "order-".

 **2.3:** Run the `create_connector.sh` script.
 After running the script and creating the connector, you should receive an HTTP 200 OK message similar to the one below: